ponchomoon/js-basics-comparisons-readme/README.md

 // => false
 ```

-Strings are compared with other strings lexicographically, meaning character-by-character from left-to-right.
-The following returns `false` because the Unicode value of `8`, the first character in `88`, is less than the Unicode value of `9`.
+Strings are compared with other strings lexicographically, meaning
+character-by-character from left-to-right.
+The following returns `false` because
+the Unicode value of `8`, the first character in `88`, is less than the Unicode
+value of `9`.
 ```js
 '88' > '9'
 // => false
 ```
+If you aren't sure what data type you are going to be receiving, but you still
+need to compare them, make sure that you tell JavaScript to [convert the string
+to a number first][convert], and then compare.

-***Top Tip***: Stick to comparing numerical values with the relational operators and you'll be golden.
+***Top Tip***: Stick to comparing _numerical_ values with the relational
+ operators and you'll be golden.

+## Conclusion

+JavaScript contains both equality and comparison operators that assist us in
+writing functional code.
+Make sure you're preferring the strict equality
+operators, and only comparing numerical values with the relational operators,
+and you'll avoid those annoying troubleshooting errors that can drive you crazy!

 ## Resources
 - MDN